jmikk/Red-Pill/README.md

 - `9ward Sn00wdin3` – Lead analyst of the Engagement Underground
 - `X_Kelloggs_Leaks` – Unconfirmed whistleblower
-- `@RebelScriptKrew` – For the green text color and moral support
+- `@Wardenofthespring` – For the green text color and moral support

 ---